May Prompt: Dear Me

 - For tips on how to upload your artwork correctly visit the Tips and Resources section and please keep in mind the visual quality of your submission (e.g., a clear photo of your painting, with no glare), since we’ll be sharing winning submissions on social media

 - Original music (3 minutes or less) – submitted as mp3 file

 - Can also be submitted with a visual such as a music video, lyrics on screen, or recording of live performance

-- Short video, animation, or TikTok (15-seconds or less) – submitted as mp4 file
+- Short video, animation, or TikTok (Up to 60 seconds) – submitted as mp4 file

 - Submit your video file and, if submitting a TikTok, also tag @DirectingChange on your post